xturavaina/nacento-connector/README.md

 ```
 1. Log in to the RabbitMQ Management UI (typically at `http://your-server:15672`).
 2. Navigate to the **Queues** tab.
-3. Find and click on the queue named `nacento.gallery.process`.
+3. Find and click on the queue named `nacento.media-gallery.sync.sku`.
 4. Scroll to the bottom of the page and click the **Delete** button.
 5. Navigate to the **Exchanges** tab.
-6. Find and click on the exchange named `nacento.gallery.process`.
+6. Find and click on the exchange named `nacento.media-gallery.sync.sku`.
 7. Scroll to the bottom of the page and click the **Delete** button.
 ```